lispysnake/website/content/blog/lispy-license-a-thingy-what-does-stuff.md

 date: 2019-09-20T17:26:54+01:00
 draft: false
 authors: [ikey]
+categories: [release]
+callout: "We Made A Thingy"
 ---

-# We Made A Thingy

 Further to ~~Teh Game Rayzer~~ [The Game Raiser](/the-game-raiser) campaign, we've been working on a license management tool.
 Long story short, we needed an effective way to issue unique license keys for our pre-sale licenses.
 Our constraint at this point is simply linking an email to a unique key, and issuing them by email.
 As a result,